-If equipped, touch to download some of your favorite apps in your vehicle.
-Downloading apps on Google Play requires you to sign into a Google Account and have internet connectivity in your vehicle.
+Touch to download your favorite apps.
+Downloading apps on Google Play requires you to sign into a Google Account with an active service plan with data.
 Some third-party apps require a separate account and, in some cases, a paid subscription for in-vehicle access.